shigde/web-client/README.md

 # Shig Web Client

-The **Shig Web Client** is the intuitive and reliable frontend of the Shig Federative Service, making access simple and efficient.
+The **Shig Web Client** is the official and reliable frontend of the Shig Federative Service, making access simple and efficient.

 ## Development

 ```shell